ben-marshall/microcoder/docs/programs.md

 Program variables are simply a collection of state variables which programs can use as scratch space for computation.
 They are similar to the general purpose registers (GPRS) of normal instruction set architectures.

+Both are declared in the same way, but behave differently depending on the type of variable.